flightstar/Transfer-Data-via-Light/README.md

 ![](/images/protocol-stack-lifi.PNG)

-## Origin and Generate of Waves in Physics:
+## Origin and Generattion of Waves in Physics:
 ## Origin of  Electromagnetic Waves in Physics:
 ## Origin of Mechanical Waves in Physics:
 ## Origin of Li-Fi: